 A. Washington College partners with 30 programs in 23 countries around the world!
 Any Washington College student is eligible to study abroad at any of these 30 locations.
 Some programs are instructed in a foreign language, which requires language proficiency, and some partners are better suited for different majors or areas of interest.
-You can view the list of all 30 partners on this website (under the 'PROGRAMS' tab in the black menu at the top of this page), but we recommend you make an appointment with Study Abroad Coordinator, Alex Levy, to discuss the differences between these programs to help you find the place that fits you best!
+You can view the list of all 30 partners on this website (under the 'PROGRAMS' tab in the black menu at the top of this page), but we recommend you make an appointment with Assistant Director for Study Abroad, Alex Levy, to discuss the differences between these programs to help you find the place that fits you best!

 Q. How do I apply?

 A. To apply, simply submit a completed application on this site by the appropriate deadline!
 The application can be found on the page of the program you wish to apply to.
 This application requires you to complete a short biographical and academic questionnaire, submit a 500 word personal statement or essay about why you want to study abroad, 2 faculty recommendations, a deposit to the Business Office, and some require you to upload passport-sized photographs.
 You are also required to meet with the Assistant Director for Study Abroad at least once before submitting an application.
 You can make an appointment with the Assistant Director here.

 Q. Can I apply to more than one place?

 A. You can only submit one application per application cycle, however the application will ask for your Top 3 Location Choices.
 The personal statement is an opportunity for you to explain your location rankings, and why your first choice is your first choice.
-You will then be approved by Washington College to apply to a partner institution as the second step of the application process.
+If accepted, you will then be approved by Washington College to apply to a partner institution as the second step of the application process.